TRANSITIONAL HOUSING PROGRAM

 (Walk-ins will not be seen.)

-(please note that waitlist is on average 1-2 months in length, this is only an estimate.
+(Please note that the waitlist is an average of 6-12 weeks in length.
 Actual times may be shorter or longer based on the needs of the families in the program.)